zendeskgarden/css-components/README.md

   runs as part of the initial install.
 - `yarn clean` to remove all install and build artifacts.
 You will need to re-execute `yarn` in order to continue with development.
+- `yarn new <component>` to generate a new CSS `component` based on a package template.
+The new component demo page is launched upon completion.